A Deep Reinforcement Learning Based Motion Cueing Algorithm for Vehicle Driving Simulation: Methodology

 The further derivation of the algorithm is based on the calculation of the gradient of $L(\theta)$ in dependence of the parameters $\theta$.
 For a detailed derivation, the reader is referred to the basic works by Sutton and Barto~\cite{2018Sutton_BOOK} and Dong et al.~\cite{2020Dong}.
 The gradient can be formulated as:

-In the actor-critic implementation used here, the collected training data is used to train a second ANN in addition to training the policy function.
+In the actor-critic implementation of Stable-Baselines3~\cite{2021Raffin_ARTC} which is used here, the collected training data is exploited to train a second ANN in addition to training the policy function.
 Its task is to approximate the expected value of a state, the value function $V_\zeta(S_t)$, acting in the role of the critic, defined by the parameters $\zeta$.
 This additional information can then be used as a baseline to determine the advantage of received rewards over the expected value and thus to optimize the gradient of the objective function.
 Mathematically, this corresponds to reducing the variance of the data.

 What differentiates PPO, the algorithm used here, from other policy-gradient methods is the way of controlling the margin of the update performed on the policy throughout the training.
 This has a decisive influence on the progress and success of a training.
 If the step size is too small, convergence problems can occur; if it is too large, the training can become unstable.
 PPO solves this problem by limiting $\xi(\theta) = \frac{\pi_\theta}{\pi_{\theta,\text{old}}}$, the ratio of the new to the old policy.
 If the value of the ratio is $1$, the policy has not been changed.
 The parameter $\eta$ defines how far $\xi$ can deviate form the value $1$ (i.e. the size of the maximum policy update).
 A typical value is $0.2$~\cite{2017Schulman_ARTC}.
 The ratio of policies $\xi(\theta)$ is thus clipped to values between $1 - \eta = 0.8$ and $1 + \eta = 1.2$.